v1kko/daetools/website/index.rst

 Documentation
 =============

-Detailed information about using **DAE Tools**, API reference and tutorials can be found in :doc:`docs/index`
+Detailed information about using **DAE Tools**, presentations, API reference and tutorials can be found in :doc:`docs/index`.

 SuperLU_CUDA
 ============